eryanyao/eryanyao.github.io/_posts/2021-6-12-react_native.md

 layout: post
 title: React Native
 ---
-Below will show some note that I write down when i learning react native.
+This posts will contain some note that I write down when i learning react native.
 It contain some code, notes, documents, etc.